LuciusH1998/IFT-6758-Group-8-Milestone-1/src/myblog/_posts/2025-11-07-nhl-play-by-play-analysis milestone 2.md

 In order to verify the data quality and guarantee realistic shot coordinates, the goal events separated into bins as empty-net and non-empty-net categories were examined.
 The histogram displays that non-empty-net goals are located between 0–40 ft, this averages around 21.69 ft, and we see that empty-net goals occur a considerable distance farther out, averaging at around 44.3 ft and extending all the way up to around 98 ft.
 From the graph we can see that no non-empty-net goals surpass the cutoff threshold of 110 ft.
 This confirms that the recorded goals are all located within the real-life common sense on-ice distances.

 Essentially, a review of potential outliers found no real anomalies in the coordinate data or given shot type.
-We can see that occaisional long-range non-empty-net goals were were rare events in a hockey game (e.g., rebounds or delayed-penalty situations) compared to incorrect data errors.
+We can see that occaisional long-range non-empty-net goals were rare events in a hockey game (e.g., rebounds or delayed-penalty situations) compared to incorrect data errors.

 Overall, the histogram distribution connects with common sense hockey logic: close-range shots seriously dominate non-empty-net goals.
 We also see long-range shots are virtually entirely empty-net situations.
 This confirms that the engineered distance and event-type features are reliable and consistent.